Approximate unitary $t$-designs by short random quantum circuits using nearest-neighbor and long-range gates: Introduction

 All previous random circuit based constructions for $t$-designs required the circuits to have linear depth.
 In this paper, we show that certain random circuit models with small depth are approximate $t$-designs.
 We consider two models of random circuits.
 The first one is nearest-neighbor local interactions on a $D$-dimensional lattice.
 In this model, we apply random $\text{U}(d^2)$ gates on neighboring qudits of a $D$-dimensional lattice in a certain order.

 Depending on the application we want, we can define convergence to the Haar measure in different ways.
 For example, for scrambling \cite{BF13-2} we measure convergence w.r.t. the norm $\E_C \|\rho_S(s) - \frac{1}{2^{|S|}} \|^2_1$, where $\rho_S(s)$ is the density matrix $\rho(s)$ reduced to a subset $S$ of qudits and $\rho(s)$ is the quantum state that results from $s$ steps of the random process.
 But for anti-concentration, which corresponds loosely to a claim that typical circuit outputs have nearly maximal entropy, we use a norm related to $\E_C\sum_x |\braket {x|C|0}|^4$.
 For other measures of convergence to the Haar measure see \cite{L10} or \secref{norms}.
 In general, these measures are equivalent but moving between them involves factors that are exponentially large in the number of qudits, i.e., if one norm converges to $\eps$ the translation implies that another norm converges to $2^{O(n)} \eps$.
 Some of the known size/depth bounds for designs are of the form $O(f(n,t)(n + \ln 1/\eps))$ (e.g. \cite{BHH-designs}) and in 1-D simple arguments yield an $\Omega(n + \ln(1/\eps))$ lower bound~\cite{BF13-2}.
-In this case, replacing $\eps$ with $2^{-O(n)}\eps$ will not change the asymptotic scaling.
+In this case, replacing $\eps$ with $2^{-O(n)}\eps$ will not change the asymptotic scaling. \cite{BHH-designs} defined a strong notion of convergence which implies all the mentioned definitions.

 However, in $D$ dimensional lattices the natural lower bound is $\Omega(n^{1/D}+\ln(1/\eps))$.
 Our main challenge in this work is to show that this depth bound is asymptotically achievable, and along the way, we need to deal with the fact that we can no longer freely pay norm-conversion costs of $2^{O(n)}$.
 We are able to achieve the desired $\poly(t)(n^{1/D} + \ln(1/\eps))$ in many operationally relevant norms, but due in part to the difficulty of converting between norms, we do not establish it in all cases.
+The asymptotic dependency on $t$ in our result for $D =2$ is $O(t \ln t)$ times the best asymptotic dependency on $t$ for the $D=1$ architecture, according to the strong measure defined in \cite{BHH-designs}. \cite{BHH-designs} gave a bound of $t^{10.5}$.
+Recently this bound was improved to $t^{5 + o_t(1)}$ by Haferkamp \cite{haferkamp2022random}.
+The dependency on $t$ in our result is hence $t^{6 + o_t(1)} \ln t$.

 \paragraph{Approximate unitary designs.} We will consider several notions of approximate designs in this paper.
 First, we will introduce some notation.
 A degree-$(t,t)$ monomial in $C\in \text U((\C^d)^{\tensor n})$ is degree $t$ in the entries of $C$ and degree $t$ in the entries of $C^*$.
 We can collect all these monomials into a single matrix of dimension $d^{2nt}$ by defining $C^{\tensor t,t} := C^{\ot t} \ot C^{\ast \tensor t}$.
 We say that $\mu$ is an exact [unitary] $t$-design if expectations of all $t,t$ moments of $\mu$ match those of the Haar measure.
 We can express this succinctly in terms of the operator \be G_\mu^{(t)} = \E_{C \sim \mu} \left [C^{\tensor t} \tensor C^{\ast \tensor t} \right].\ee Then $\mu$ is an exact $t$-design iff $G_\mu^{(t)} = G_{\Haar}^{(t)}$.
 Since $G_{\Haar}^{(t)}$ is a projector, we sometimes call $G_\mu^{(t)}$ a quasi-projector operator and we will later use the fact that it can sometimes be shown to be very close to a projector.